Nozbe/WatermelonDB/docs-master/Query.md

 **`Q.notIn` operator**: If you query, say, posts with `Q.where('status', Q.notIn(['published', 'draft']))`, it will match posts with a status different than `published` or `draft`, however, it will NOT match posts with `status == null`.
 If you want to include such posts, query for that explicitly like with the example above.

 **`Q.weakGt` operator**: This is weakly typed version of `Q.gt` — one that allows null comparisons.
 So if you query `comments` with `Q.where('likes', Q.weakGt(Q.column('dislikes')))`, it WILL match comments with 5 likes and `null` dislikes.
 (For `weakGt`, unlike standard operators, any number is greater than `null`).

+## Contributing improvements to Watermelon query language

+Here are files that are relevant.
+This list may look daunting, but adding new matchers is actually quite simple and multiple first-time contributors made these improvements (including like, sort, take, skip).
+The implementation is just split into multiple files (and their test files), but when you look at them, it'll be easy to add matchers by analogy.

+We recommend starting from writing tests first to check expected behavior, then implement the actual behavior.

+- `src/QueryDescription/test.js` - Test clause builder (`Q.myThing`) output and test that it rejects bad/unsafe parameters
+- `src/QueryDescription/index.js` - Add clause builder and type definition
+- `src/__tests__/databaseTests.js` - Add test ("join" if it requires conditions on related tables; "match" otherwise) that checks that the new clause matches expected records.
+From this, tests running against SQLite, LokiJS, and Matcher are generated.
+(If one of those is not supported, add `skip{Loki,Sql,Count,Matcher}: true` to your test)
+- `src/adapters/sqlite/encodeQuery/test.js` - Test that your query generates SQL you expect.
+(If your clause is Loki-only, test that error is thrown)
+- `src/adapters/sqlite/encodeQuery/index.js` - Generate SQL
+- `src/adapters/lokijs/worker/encodeQuery/test.js` - Test that your query generates the Loki query you expect (If your clause is SQLite-only, test that an error is thrown)
+- `src/adapters/lokijs/worker/encodeQuery/index.js` - Generate Loki query
+- `src/adapters/lokijs/worker/{performJoins/*.js,executeQuery.js}` - May be relevant for some Loki queries, but most likely you don't need to look here.
+- `src/observation/encodeMatcher/` - If your query can be checked against a record in JavaScript (e.g. you're adding new "by regex" matcher), implement this behavior here (`index.js`, `operators.js`).
+This is used for efficient "simple observation".
+You don't need to write tests - `databaseTests` are used automatically.
+If you can't or won't implement encodeMatcher for your query, add a check to `canEncode.js` so that it returns `false` for your query (Less efficient "reloading observation" will be used then).
+Add your query to `test.js`'s "unencodable queries" then.

 * * *